smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 ## toTopojson web service

-The toTopojson service converts GeoJSON files upto 100MB un size to TopoJSON:
+The toTopojson service converts GeoJSON files upto 100MB in size to TopoJSON:

 * Only POST requests are processed;
 * Expects a vaild geojson as an input file;